Charity cheer as iconic Mawson finds a new Cumbria home at Flagship Holgates Holiday Parks

 - They can be left or right-handed.

-Red squirrels are still rare in the UK but, with conservation, sightings of these beautiful squirrels may become more and more common.
+Red squirrels are still rare in the UK.
+However, with conservation, sightings of these beautiful squirrels may become more and more common.
 Who knows, you might even get a glimpse of a fluffy tail or a gorgeous red coat as you stroll around our Holgates park.